BaiyangZhang/oldBlog/_drafts/2023-04-17-Harmonic-Forms.md

 - - -

-Recall that the `period` of a form
+Recall that the `periods` of a closed form are the values of the integration of the form along integral homology cycles.